ethereum/ethereum-org/views/content/cli.md

 ![Logo for Go](/images/icons/gopher.png)

-The **Go** implementation is called **Geth** (the old english third person singular conjugation of “to go”.
-Quite appropriate given geth is written in Go).
+The **Go** implementation is called **Geth**.
 Geth has been audited for security and will be the future basis for the end user facing **Mist Browser**, so if you have experience on web development and are interested in building frontend for html dapps, you should experiment with Geth.

 #### Install: Mac and Linux